Notice

 you have CephFS file systems that have data and metadata pools that were

-command (meaning that they were not created
+created by a ceph fs new command (meaning that they were not created

 with the defaults)